Bank regulation and supervision

-Semantics
+Scope and semantics

 Banking supervision and regulation are closely intertwined, to the extent that in some jurisdictions (particularly the United States) the words "regulator" and "supervisor" are often used interchangeably in its context.
 Policy practice, however, makes a distinction between the setting of rules that apply to banks (regulation) and the oversight of their safety and soundness (prudential supervision), since the latter often entails a discretionary component or "supervisory judgment".
-The global framework for banking regulation and supervision, prepared by the Basel Committee on Banking Supervision, makes a distinction between three "pillars", namely regulation (Pillar 1), supervisory discretion (Pillar 2), and market discipline enabled by appropriate disclosure requirements (Pillar 3).
+The global framework for banking regulation and supervision, prepared by the Basel Committee on Banking Supervision makes a distinction between three "pillars", namely regulation (Pillar 1), supervisory discretion (Pillar 2), and market discipline enabled by appropriate disclosure requirements (Pillar 3).

-Bank licensing, which sets certain requirements for starting a new bank, is closely connected with supervision and usually performed by the same public authority.
-Licensing provides the licence holders the right to own and to operate a bank.
-The licensing process is specific to the regulatory environment of the jurisdiction where the bank is located.
+Bank licensing (or chartering), which sets certain requirements for starting a new bank, is closely connected with supervision and usually performed by the same public authority.
+Licensing provides the license holder the right to operate a bank.
+The licensing process is specific to the regulatory environment of the jurisdiction where the bank is located, as are the modalities of supervision.
 Licensing involves an evaluation of the entity's intent and the ability to meet the regulatory guidelines governing the bank's operations, financial soundness, and managerial actions.
 The supervisor monitors licensed banks for compliance with the requirements and responds to breaches of the requirements by obtaining undertakings, giving directions, imposing penalties or (ultimately) revoking the bank's license.
-Bank supervision may be viewed as an extension of the licence-granting process.
-Supervisory activities involve on-site inspection of the bank's records, operations and processes or evaluation of the reports submitted by the bank.
-Arguably the most important requirement in bank regulation that supervisors must enforce is maintaining capital requirements.
+Bank supervision may be viewed as an extension of the license-granting process.
+Supervisory activities may involve off-site evaluation of the reports submitted by the bank and/or on-site inspection of its operations, processes and records.

+Setting and enforcing mandatory capital requirements is a central component of today's prudential framework.
+Capital requirements became a general feature of bank regulation and supervision in the 1980s and have since then grown in specificity and complexity, in line with global standards known as Basel I (first issued in 1988), Basel II (2004) and Basel III (2010).

 As banking regulation focusing on key factors in the financial markets, it forms one of the three components of financial law, the other two being case law and self-regulating market practices.
 Compliance with bank regulation is ensured by bank supervision.